nagarjuna915/CodeBuildDotnetTestReportExample/README.md

             - ~/.dotnet/tools/trx2junit ./testresults/*
 ```

-After doing these changes to convert the trx files from `dotnet test` into JUnit XML files we can integrate .NET's test logging in CodeBuild's test reporting.
+After converting the `trx` files I can now integrate .NET's test logging into CodeBuild's test reporting.
 The last update I needed to make to my `buildspec.yml` was to tell CodeBuild where to find the test logs using the **reports** section.
-Below is the full `buildspec.yml` file including the **report** section.
+Below is the final `buildspec.yml` I used, and inside the **reports** section you can see `DotnetTestExamples` was the name I chose for my test reports group for this project.
+You can read more about CodeBuild, and buildspec files, in the [CodeBuild User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html).

 ```yml
 version: 0.2